-A liability for remediation of contaminated sites from an operation(s) That is in productive use and may be due to unexpected events resulting in contamination, is recognized net of any expected recoveries, when all of the following criteria are met:
+A liability for remediation of contaminated sites from an operation(s)

-ii. the duty or responsibility to others entails settlement by future transfer or use of assets, or a provision of services at a specified or determinable date, or on demand;
+That is in productive use and may be due to unexpected events resulting in contamination, is recognized net of any expected recoveries, when all of the following criteria are met:

-iii. the transaction or events obligating the school jurisdiction have already occurred; and iv. a reasonable estimate of the amount can be made.
+- i. the school jurisdiction has a duty or responsibility to others, leaving little or no discretion to avoid the obligation; - ii. the duty or responsibility to others entails settlement by future transfer or use of assets, or a provision of services at a specified or determinable date, or on demand; - iii. the transaction or events obligating the school jurisdiction have already occurred; and iv. a reasonable estimate of the amount can be made.